 What type of companies and industries do you work with?

 That’s a fair question.
-Kudos to the CEO coach who has bought and sold a business.
-But I have partnered with, coached, and advised MANY businesses of varying sizes, industries, and cultures.
-I’ve seen the gamut of issues, crises, leadership styles and human interaction.
-THAT qualifies me to help CEOs and their organizations.
+I have partnered with, coached, and advised MANY businesses of varying sizes, industries, and cultures.
+I’ve seen the gamut of issues, crises, leadership styles, and human interaction.
+That qualifies me to help founders and their organizations.

-I’ve been told I possess the perfect combination of street smarts and book smarts for this role.
+I’ve been told I possess the perfect combination of street smarts and book smarts for my role.
 I have a degree in Food Chemistry, so the geek in me understands science and tech personalities.
-I was a psychotherapist, so I understand people.
+I was a psychotherapist, so I understand people and systems.
 I did high tech recruiting for a number of years, so I understand sales and hiring issues.
 That’s also where I learned about startups, middle market companies, and public companies, all within different industries.
 I’ve been an entrepreneur since 2002, so I understand ROI.

 What’s the first thing you do when someone contacts you?

-I have an initial meeting with the CEO, ask a lot of questions, and listen.
+I have an initial meeting, ask a lot of questions, and listen.
 And the essential question to ask is, “What does success look like to you?”
 I want to know that we have a clear picture and expectations.
 Entrepreneurs want to do things their way and fast.
 Each is different with different needs, so their engagements must be too.
-I usually work on a month-to-month basis once we determine their needs and goals.
+I usually work on an hourly basis once we determine their needs and goals.
 I’m not a fan of coaching packages.
 I tried them in my early years but abandoned them.
 It felt like I was forcing people into my process when what we should be focusing on is their uniqueness.

 Any extra-curricular activities we should know about?